With Treatment

 Services provided:

-Northwest Human Service Center is a residential rehabilitation center in Williston, North Dakota that is located in the 58802 zip code.
-Northwest Human Service Center Accepts private health insurance.
-It offers intensive outpatient treatment program, regular outpatient treatment and outpatient day treatment.
+Northwest Human Service Center is a residential treatment center in Williston, North Dakota that is located in the 58802 zip code.
+Northwest Human Service Center Accepts IHS/Tribal/Urban funds.
+It offers intensive outpatient treatment program, outpatient rehab and partial hospitalization.

 Address: 316 2nd Avenue West, P.O.
 Box 1266, Williston, ND 58802 in Williams County